Ppasha9/coursera_ml_introduction/try_pandas/README.md

-# First coding problem in course.
+# First coding problem in course's Week-1.

 Special problem for working with `pandas`.

 Download `titanic.csv` file, that contains popular `Titanic Dataset`. (https://github.com/Ppasha9/coursera_ml_introduction/blob/master/try_pandas/titanic.csv)

-# What to do:
+# What to do

 1. Calculate number of men and women.
 2. Calculate percentage of survived passengers.